h3tz/wca-api/readme.md

 ## Key Features
 Welcome to the **unofficia**l World Cube Association (WCA) Public API documentation!
-With this API you will receive  **data in real-time**.
+With this API, you will receive  **data in real-time**.

 I'm not affiliated with or part of the official WCA software team.

-**Note**: This V1 version will be updated multiple times during the next weeks till V2 a stabilized version is released.
+**Note**: This V1 version will be updated multiple times during the next weeks until V2, a stabilized version, is released.

-**Note**: Currently this app is running in the staging Phase (that is the reason for the very long URL).
-Once Tests are done they will be moved to the production stage and the URL will change
+**Note**: Currently, this app is running in the staging Phase (that is the reason for the very long URL).
+Once Tests are done, they will be moved to the production stage, and the URL will change

 ## Open Endpoints